1. DISEASE/DISORDER:

 At different disease stages

-The majority (>75%) of cancer patients experience cancer-related fatigue, which can occur at any point along the cancer continuum and for years after.31 Paraneoplastic phenomena can occur at any time as well.
+The majority (>75%) of cancer patients experience cancer-related fatigue, which can occur at any point along the cancer continuum.35 Paraneoplastic phenomena can occur at any time as well.
 Treatments include addressing the underlying malignancy, immunosuppression, and correction of electrolyte and hormonal derangements as indicated.

-Chemotherapeutic agent Bleomycin is a known cause of pulmonary fibrosis.
+The chemotherapeutic agent bleomycin is a known cause of pulmonary fibrosis.
 Any patient treated with this agent at any time should not be exposed to supplemental oxygen.
 Oxygen is a mainstay of pulmonary rehabilitation but if provided to these patients it may trigger acute-onset pulmonary edema, even decades later.

 Coordination of care